 This model works very simply.
 It has two compartments that are covered with a lid and connected to a timer.
 Once the timer goes off, the top opens, allowing the cat to eat the food inside.

 This feeder has two bowls, allowing you to set up to two meals at a time.
 This isn’t wonderful when compared to feeders that use dry food, but it is better than many wet food feeders.

-Instead of being for everyday use, this feeder is more suitable for occasional outing or day trips.
+Instead of being for everyday use, this feeder is more suitable for occasional outings or day trips.